Step-Up In Basis: What Is It And How Does It Work?

 - Money market accounts

-Gifts transferred prior to death and not included in inheritance are also ineligible for a step-up in basis.
+Gifts transferred prior to death that are not inherited are also ineligible for a step-up in basis.

-Before you establish a trust, it's wise to speak with a financial advisor and estate planning attorney to guide you through all the ins and outs of the process.
-Partnering with professionals makes sure your trust fulfills your wishes after your passing and abides by federal and state laws.
+Before establishing a trust, speak with a financial advisor and estate planning attorney to guide you through the ins and outs of the process.
+Partnering with professionals can help ensure your trust fulfills your wishes and abides by federal and state laws.

 The Bottom Line